Five Simple Ideas for Getting Started with Texas Native Plants

 Click here for information on Nine Natives Program – Helps you pick plants by color, season and location in the garden.
 Pick nine native plants and use template for laying out your new native plant garden (from HNPAT: Houston Chapter, Native Prairies Association of Texas HoustonPrairie.org)

 Click here for a list of Texas native plants that attract butterflies.

 Click here for a list of native Texas plants that attract hummingbirds.

 Click here for a list of local nurseries that have Texas native plants.
 Also, look for native plant sales like at NPSOT Houston Chapter’s Wildscapes Workshop held annually in September and those held at local arboretums.

 Learn more and link-up with others… You are not alone.

-Learn more about landscaping with local native plants in the NPSOT Houston Chapter Native Landscaping Certification Program with Fall 2016 Level 1 class offerings.
-Each level of certification provides a detailed plant list and growing information for 45 local native plants (Click here).
+Learn more about landscaping with local native plants in the NPSOT Houston Chapter Native Landscaping Certification Program (click here).
+Each level of certification provides a detailed plant list and growing information for 45 local native plants.